Introverted/iXercise/README.md

 ---
 ######Login Information
-Can now login as a doctor, trainer, admin, and patient
+Can now login as a doctor, trainer, admin, and patient using the database

 1. doctor: id - d, pass - 1
 2. trainer: id - t, pass - 2